RafqaHaddad1/DesignPatterns/README.md

 ### E. Facade

 ---------------------------------------
-The **Facade** design pattern provides a simplified interface to a complex system of classes, libraries, or frameworks.
-It hides the underlying complexities and offers an easier way to access functionalities.
+ **Overview**: The Facade design pattern provides a simplified interface to a complex system of classes, libraries, or frameworks, hiding underlying complexities for easier access to functionalities.

-**Purpose**:
-    To provide a straightforward interface for a complex subsystem.
+ **Purpose**: To provide a straightforward interface for a complex subsystem.

  **Example**:
   - Imagine a computer with operations like `startCPU()`, `loadRAM()`, and `readDisk()`.
-A `ComputerFacade` class could offer a single method, `startComputer()`, that encapsulates these operations, making it easier for users to operate the computer without dealing with low-level details.
+A `ComputerFacade` class could offer a single method, `startComputer()`, that encapsulates these operations.

  **Use Cases**:
   1. **Simplifying API Usage**: Facades can streamline interactions with complex APIs.
-Instead of making multiple API calls, a facade provides a single method that handles all necessary calls.
-    2. **Database Operations**: When saving a user to a database, a facade simplifies the process by offering a `saveUser` method that hides connection handling, query preparation, execution, and error handling.
+  2. **Database Operations**: Simplifies database interactions by encapsulating complex operations.

 ---------------------------------------
 ### F. Flyweight
 ---------------------------------------

-The **Flyweight** design pattern aims to minimize memory usage and computational expenses by sharing as much data as possible among similar objects.
+**Overview**: The Flyweight design pattern minimizes memory usage and computational expenses by sharing data among similar objects.

-**Purpose**:
-   - To efficiently manage a large number of fine-grained objects by sharing common data.
+**Purpose**: To efficiently manage a large number of fine-grained objects by sharing common data.

 **Key Points**:
   - Flyweight objects are immutable and initialized via constructor parameters.
-    - They should not expose setters or public fields.
+  - They do not expose setters or public fields.
-    - A factory method maintains a pool of flyweights, reusing existing ones or creating new ones as needed.
+  - A factory method maintains a pool of flyweights, reusing or creating them as needed.

  **Real-Life Scenarios**:
-    1. **Text Editors**: In text editors, the flyweight pattern manages character formatting.
-Shared objects represent characters with similar formatting, reducing memory usage.
+  1. **Text Editors**: Manages character formatting to reduce memory usage.
-    2. **Web Browsers**: Modern browsers use flyweights to prevent loading the same images twice.
-Cached images save bandwidth and speed up page rendering.
+  2. **Web Browsers**: Uses flyweights to prevent loading duplicate images.
-    3. **String Interning in Java**: The `java.lang.String` class reuses identical string instances using the flyweight pattern, saving memory.😊
+  3. **String Interning in Java**: Reuses identical string instances to save memory.

 ---------------------------------------
 ### G. Proxy